mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 [goth](https://github.com/markbates/goth) (formerly gomniauth) seems to be the most popular authentication library, but it breaks requirement (3), as it depends on external third-party services.

 The other popular Go authentication solution is [authboss](https://github.com/volatiletech/authboss).
-The documentation is pretty sparse, which I later discovered was [an intentional choice the author made](authboss-support.png) to limit support requests.
+It meets all my requirements, but the documentation is pretty sparse.
+That turned out to be [an intentional choice the author made](authboss-support.png) to limit support requests.

 I spent an afternoon trying to implement a simple web app with authboss, but I [couldn't even get the basics working](https://github.com/mtlynch/authboss-minimal/pull/6/files).
 The more I learned about authboss, the less it seemed to match what I wanted from an authentication library.
 It seems to expect clients to use authboss not only for authentication but also for page rendering and URL path routing, which is more than I want an auth library to handle.

 Now, I'm trying to create my own reusable authentication library.
-I'm not trying to make it a popular open-source package, just something that saves me the trouble of copy/pasting a bunch of auth code across all of my hobby projects.
+I'm not trying to make it a popular open-source package, just something that saves me from copy/pasting a bunch of auth code across all of my hobby projects.

+So far, all it can do is [check if a user's password is correct](https://github.com/mtlynch/screenjournal/blob/02b1c3cdce132380f3f219c924481d88dc198b3b/auth/simple/authenticator.go).
+It's not reusable yet because the client still [has to create the password hash](https://github.com/mtlynch/screenjournal/blob/02b1c3cdce132380f3f219c924481d88dc198b3b/auth/auth.go), and I want that to be the auth library's job.

 Developing a resuable authentication library is an interesting challenge because it forces me to use Go features I don't normally use.
 It also stretches my architecture skills because I have to weigh tradeoffs between the library simplifying things vs. being more flexible to different forms of authentication.